Goodna, Queensland: History

 There was one acting police sergeant and a constable by 1868.
 W. Law established himself as a blacksmith in 1870.

 The first school in Goodna was the Goodna State School which opened on 1 February 1870.
 By 1874 it had 175 pupils.
 A pre-school was added in 1975.

 On Sunday 16 October 1870 a Primitive Methodist Church was opened.

 Goodna Baptist Church opened on 31 December 1871.

-On 30 January 1873 the ceremony of "turning the sod" for the first rail link between Ipswich and Brisbane took place at Goodna.
+On 30 January 1873 the ceremony of "turning the first sod" for the first rail link between Ipswich and Brisbane took place at Goodna.
 Two thousand people attended the event, most arriving by paddle steamer.
 To officially start the work, the Queensland Governor George Phipps, 2nd Marquess of Normanby, used a solid silver spade to dig a small piece of earth and place it in a wheelbarrow.
 Cobb and Co coaches stopped at Goodna on their way to and from Brisbane (their only other stops were Oxley and Rocklea).
 This ended after the railway link was completed in 1875.

 The foundation stone of St Patrick's Catholic Church had been laid in 1880 by Bishop James Quinn and the church opened in the following year.
 It was later renamed St Francis Xavier Catholic Church.

-Daniel Jones built the first sawmill in 1884, which was located below the Catholic Church/School grounds in the paddock that reached from Mill Street to Alice Street (known by locals as 'the mill paddock').
-In the smaller paddock immediately behind the Presbyterian Church and Manse stood the wooden 'Honey Shed' used by Daniel's brother Harry in conjunction with his apiary.
+Daniel Jones built the first sawmill in 1884, which was located below the Catholic Church/School grounds in the paddock that reached from Mill Street to Alice Street (known by locals as "the mill paddock").
+In the smaller paddock immediately behind the Presbyterian Church and Manse stood the wooden "Honey Shed" used by Daniel's brother Harry in conjunction with his apiary.
 By World War II this use had been discontinued and the site was used by a group of CWA ladies who made camouflage nets for the war effort.
 The site was also used at one time by the Goodna Scout Group.

 By 1888 the population of Goodna was 500, and there were three friendly societies, the Oddfellows, Loyal Rose of Denmark and Good Templars.

 St Patrick's Primary School was established on 3 July 1910 by the Sisters of Mercy, whose convent opened in 1911.
 Circa 1924 it was renamed St Francis Xavier's School.

 The Diggers Rest on the corner of Queen and Church Streets is the Goodna War Memorial and was dedicated in September 1921.

 Goodna Special School opened on 1 August 1975.

 Westside Christian College opened its Stuart Street campus on 1 February 1977.

 Westside Christian College opened its Alice Street Campus in 2002.

 Goodna celebrated its 150-year anniversary in 2006.

 The 2009 Goodna Town Plan introduced buildings up to 12 stories in the main shopping centre area.

 In October 2012, Goodna was the first Brisbane/Ipswich suburb to receive the NBN (National Broadband Network) providing fast broadband services.